Goodbye's (The Saddest Word): Music video

-The "Goodbye's (The Saddest Word)" music video was directed by Chris Applebaum between 12–13 October 2002 in Paris, France, and premiered in November 2002.
-In 2006, a second version of the video leaked to the internet, including never before seen footage.
-This unreleased version was also directed by Chris Applebaum in October 2002 but shows more Dion sexier scenes.
-The radio edit of the song was used in the music video.
-Some lyrics near the end of the radio edit were omitted and/or altered.
-The music video also features a black-and-white photoshoot of Dion posing for the album cover of her eighth English-language studio album One Heart (2003).
+The music video for "Goodbye's (The Saddest Word)" was directed by Chris Applebaum between 12–13 October 2002 in Paris, France, and premiered in November 2002.
+In 2006, a second version of the video leaked online, containing previously unseen material.
+This unreleased cut, also directed by Applebaum in October 2002, includes additional scenes of Dion and presents a more sensual tone.
+The radio edit of the song was used for the video, with some lines near the end shortened or altered.
+The video also incorporates a black-and-white photoshoot of Dion posing for the cover of her eighth English-language studio album, One Heart (2003).

 Live performances

-Dion performed the song for the first time at the A New Day Has Come CBS Special in March 2002.
-She also performed the song on Star Academy, in 2002.
-She also performed it on "World Children's Day 2002".
-Dion also performed it on the Top of the Pops in 2002.
+Dion performed the song for the first time during the A New Day Has Come CBS special in March 2002.
+She also sang it on Star Academy in 2002.
+She later performed the song during "World Children's Day 2002".
+Dion also performed it on Top of the Pops in 2002.